alexisnewton/alexisnewton.github.io/README.md

             <hr>
             <b> About Me</b>
             <hr>
             <ul> My name is Alexis Newton, and I am an Assisstant Professor at Augusta University.
-I completed my Phd in 2025 at Emory University.
+I completed my PhD in 2025 at Emory University.
 My advisor was <a href="https://dmzb.github.io/" target="_blank">David Zureick-Brown</a>.
-Generally, I am interested in Arithmetic Geometry and Number Theory, with a preference for computational research. </p>
               <p> I earned my MA in Mathematics at Wake Forest University under <a href="http://users.wfu.edu/rouseja/" target="_blank">Jeremy Rouse</a> in 2020, and I earned my BA in Mathematics and English Writing at High Point University in 2018. </p>
-              <p> Previously, I was a co-organizer of <a href="https://sites.google.com/view/emorygradalgntseminar/home">RANT</a> - Emory's weekly graduate student seminar in algebra and number theory, with <a href="https://sarangop1728.github.io/index.html">Santiago Arango-Pineros.</a>
+              <p> Generally, I am interested in Arithmetic Geometry and Number Theory, with a preference for computational research. </p>
               </p>
               <p>
                 <b> My Curriculum Vitae can be found <A HREF="CV_Newton.pdf">here</A>